Shalika germs for tamely ramified elements in $GL_n$: Introduction

+and the content of Theorem \ref{thm:mastersymfn} is then that this master symmetric function $\fgamma$ equals $\frs$ as defined above up to a simple change of variables, see Corollary \ref{cor:inertiallyelliptic} for details.

-where $|_{\th_\lambda}$ means we pick the coefficient of $\th_\lambda$.
-Here $\wt(\alpha)_{d/e}$ is as in Eq. \eqref{eq:compweightfull}, $|S_\lambda\cap C_\mu|$ is the number of elements in the symmetric group $S_n$ which belong to both the Young subgroup $S_\lambda$ and have cycle type $\mu$, and \end{theorem} \begin{remark} So far, we have been restricting to the case where $F'/F$ is totally ramified.
-In the case where the residue field is $k=\F_q$ and our extension is unramified, the above theorem also works with appropriate modifications, as explained in Section \ref{sec:combinatorics}.
-Of course, in this case one needs to modify the statement of Theorem \ref{thm:mastersymfn} to account for intermediate unramified extensions. \end{remark}
+\begin{remark} So far, we have been restricting to the case where $F(\gamma)/F$ is totally tamely ramified.
+In the case where our extension is tamely ramified but not necessarily totally ramified, the above theorem also works with appropriate modifications, as explained in Section \ref{sec:combinatorics}.
+Of course, in this case one needs to modify the statement of Theorem \ref{thm:mastersymfn} to account for intermediate unramified extensions.

+If $\gamma\in\fg(F)$ is regular semisimple but not necessarily compact, the Theorem also holds via the homogeneity properties for Shalika germs, cf. Remark \ref{rmk:homogeneity}.

+Finally, if $\gamma$ is not elliptic but still regular semisimple and belongs to a Levi $L(\lambda)$, we take $\fgamma$ to be the product of the master symmetric functions of the factors, see Definition \ref{def:mastersymfnmanycomponents}.
+When $F=k((t))$, this is uniquely determined by the Puiseux series of the branches of the spectral curve (which correspond to the different blocks of $\gamma$). \end{remark}